 Being a parent while living with cancer is often physically and emotionally exhausting.
 You may wonder how you can cope with a cancer diagnosis while caring for your family and yourself.
-Start by accepting help from others and reconsidering your schedule and to-do list.
-Asking for help when you need it allows you to spend less time worrying and more time enjoying your loved ones.
+Start by reconsidering your schedule and to-do list.
+Also, asking for help when you need it allows you to spend less time worrying and more time with your loved ones.

 Get support from family and friends

 You may find it helpful to ask a friend or family member to coordinate these requests.
-Also, some online communities allow you to coordinate volunteer efforts through a shared calendar.
+Some online communities also allow you to coordinate volunteer efforts through a shared calendar.

 Seek community support

-Your local community may offer resources to help you balance living with cancer and your family life:
+Your local community may offer resources to help you balance living with cancer and your family life.
+For example:

-School guidance counselors can offer your children extra support.
-And after-school programs can be an option when you have a doctor’s appointment or need time for yourself.
+School guidance counselors may offer your children extra support.
+After-school programs can also be an option when you have a doctor’s appointment or need time for yourself.

 If you belong to a place of worship, ask about their support programs.
-Many religious institutions provide financial, physical, or emotional assistance that can help you focus on parenting.
-Many provide support to non-members as well.
+Many religious institutions provide financial, physical, or emotional help for parents.
+Many also provide support to non-members.

-Charitable organizations in your community may provide everything from childcare and transportation to meals and financial assistance.
-Oncology social workers, case managers, and your doctor or oncology nurse can provide referrals.
+Charitable organizations in your community may provide everything from child care and transportation to meals and financial assistance.
+Oncology social workers, case managers, and your health care team can provide referrals.
 You can also use this list of general cancer organizations.

 Ask your children for help